Tickets

 If you opt to collect your tickets from a station, you’ll be provided an 8-digit ‘Customer Reference’ (in a format such as X8LKRT7W).
 You’ll need both that and the card you paid with to collect your tickets from the station.
 It’s usually quickest to collect your tickets from a ticket machine, rather than from the booking office.

-• Choose the ‘collect pre-paid tickets’ option on the screen
+- Choose the ‘Collect tickets’ option on the screen

-• Your tickets will be printed.
-Check that the correct number of coupons has been printed – as well as your tickets there may be seat reservations or other supplements, and there will always be a collection receipt printed last.
+- Your tickets will be printed.
+Check that all the coupons have printed – there may be seat reservations or other supplements as well as your tickets.
+There will always be a collection receipt printed last.